matinlotfali/KDE-Rounded-Corners/README.md

 sudo make install
 ```

-You can now logout and log back in or run the command below to have it activated.
+You can now log out and log back in or run the command below to have it activated.
 ```
 kwin --replace &
 ```